Anura3D/Anura3D_OpenSource/README.md

 # Get in touch

-If you have questions or comments use the discussion forum here.
+If you have questions or comments use the discussion [forum](https://github.com/Anura3D/Anura3D_OpenSource/discussions).
 Otherwise, contact us at:

 [info@anura3D.com](mailto:info@anura3d.com)